jberkus/jberkus.github.io/explain_explained/README.md

 ... in the directory of the talk.

 Yes, I know the CSS is terrible.
-I'm not a web developer, and this is my first Remark.js presentation.
+I'm not a web developer.
 Pull requests welcome.